LGBTQ rights in the Federated States of Micronesia: History

 In 1989, an anthropologist recorded a case of a young girl on the island of Pohnpei named Maria who exhibited the habits of a boy and would go walking about at night looking for girls.
 Family and neighbors held a meeting to discuss the matter, and decided to hold a feast where they would publicly name her a boy.
 His hair was cut and he was presented with male clothing, and finally was renamed Mario.

 The islands of Chuuk have an indigenous term that refers to a traditional third gender alongside male and female: wininmwáán.

 In December 2018, the country's first pride event and parade took place in the state of Pohnpei.

 Societal opinions

-Micronesian society tends to be conservative and the LGBT community remains discreet in general.
+Micronesian society tends to be conservative and the LGBTQ community remains discreet in general.
 Open displays of affection between same-sex partners may offend.
-Debates and discussions surrounding LGBT rights tend to be "well off the radar".
+Debates and discussions surrounding LGBTQ rights tend to be "well off the radar".

-The Human Truth Foundation has listed Micronesia at rank 90 for LGBT rights.
+The Human Truth Foundation has listed Micronesia at rank 90 for LGBTQ rights.
 This was similar to other Pacific nations, such as Palau (86), Nauru (87) and the Marshall Islands (88).

 In 2006, an evangelical pastor from The Salvation Army serving as a pastor in Micronesia decried homophobia and conversion therapy and stated his belief that sexual orientation was predetermined.